The Four Noble Truths & The Noble Eightfold Path

 Right Speech: Abstaining from lying, divisive speech, harsh speech, and idle chatter.
 Practicing Buddhist Right Speech: Pervasive, Wise, and Difficult

-Right Livelihood: Earning a living in a way that does not harm others, for example, by avoiding trades involving weapons, intoxicants, the sale of live animals, human trafficking, profiteering from slave labor, drug trafficking, predatory lending (usury) or predatory business practices, frauds (hacking and eavesdropping, insurance, financial, criminal entrapment, medical, forced organ harvesting), preaching hatred and false religious faiths (death cults), lobbyists who put corporate (few individuals) profit before safety or well-being of the general public (mass), warmongers (politicians) who drive others to meaningless deaths, and many other ways of living out of the pains and suffering of others. ***Buddha’s Teaching: Why Right Livelihood is Essential Practicing Buddhist Right Livelihood: Surprisingly Beneficial The Noble Eightfold Path (5): Right Livelihood
+Right Livelihood: Earning a living in a way that does not harm others, for example, by avoiding trades involving weapons, intoxicants, the sale of live animals, human trafficking, profiteering from slave labor, drug trafficking, predatory lending (usury) or predatory business practices, frauds (hacking and eavesdropping, insurance, financial, criminal entrapment, medical, forced organ harvesting), preaching hatred and false religious faiths (death cults), lobbyists who put corporate (few individuals and themselves) profit before safety or well-being of the general public, warmongers (politicians, defense contractors) who drive others to meaningless deaths, and many other ways of living out of the pains and suffering of others.
+Buddha’s Teaching: Why Right Livelihood is Essential Practicing Buddhist Right Livelihood: Surprisingly Beneficial The Noble Eightfold Path (5): Right Livelihood

 Mental Discipline